ramp-eu/Central_Sensing_and_Perception/doc/docs/start.md

 occupied_thresh: 0.165
 free_thresh: 0.001
 ```
-Here, the line ```image: map.png``` should not be ever changed since, on the docker side, the name map.png will always be used, while the file names can be arbitrary since they are copied to the map.png and map.yaml.
+Here, the line ```image: map.png``` should not be ever changed since, on the docker side, the name **map.png** will always be used, while the file names can be arbitrary since they are copied to the **map.png** and **map.yaml**.
 The parameter ```resolution: 0.12``` means the size of the pixel of the png file is 0.12 m wide.
-To calculate the resolution, you need to know the width of the image in meters.
+To calculate the **resolution**, you need to know the width of the image in meters.
 Then, simply divide the width of the image with the number of pixels.
-Adjust the parameters occupied_thresh and free_thresh to different values, depending on which shade of grey should be considered as occupied.
+Adjust the parameters **occupied_thresh** and **free_thresh** to different values, depending on which shade of grey should be considered as occupied.
 In this example, thresholds are quite low, which means almost only white is considered as a free area.

 * Uncomment the lines in the [docker-compose.yml](./install/install.md#dockercompose):
 ```